Hydrostatic Levelling Cell (HLC) systems precisely measure vertical structural movement in real-time using a network of connected sensors.

 The use of a reservoir and reference cell in this way eliminates factors that effect the whole system, such as changes in fluid level from evaporation.

-Our extensive experience with HLCs (several thousand installed) means it is fully integrated with our software solutions on our web monitoring interface, Quickview.
+HLCs are fully integrated with our web monitoring interface, Quickview.
 Data is streamed online within minutes from data acquisition, so that construction can be directly guided by the actual ground movement.

 - High accuracy: The system is extremely accurate, with a resolution of 0.024mm.